isomerpages/nlb-biblioasia/_holding-area/Subterranean Singapore: A Deep Dive into Manmade Tunnels and Caverns Underground in the City State.md

 While the initial MRT system was being built, Singapore also embarked on another underground transportation project comprising a 700-metre tunnel linking Bukit Timah Road to Cairnhill Circle, a 1.7-kilometre tunnel from Kramat Road to Chin Swee Road and a three-storey underground interchange with five slip tunnels at Clemenceau Avenue.
 These tunnels became part of the 15.5-kilometre Central Expressway (CTE), which was completed in 1991 and connects the city centre to housing estates such as Toa Payoh, Bishan and Ang Mo Kio.[^18]

 ![](/images/Vol%2018%20Issue%202/Subterranean%20Singapore/Subterranean%20Singapore%20-%20Image%204.png)
-<div style="background-color: white;">Workers laying a sewage pipe for the Toa Payoh Sewerage Scheme, 1963.
-Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</div>
+<div style="background-color: white;">Workers laying a sewage pipe for the Toa Payoh Sewerage Scheme, 1963. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div>

 As the project was carried out in the middle of the densely populated city area under various soil conditions, the excavation and tunnelling work “demanded a high level of technical expertise and skill”.
 Six different types of temporary retaining walls had to be erected along the route to hold back the soil, and noise and vibration monitoring instruments were attached to about 40 buildings located within 50 m of the excavation sites.
 The Singapore River also had to be dammed in stages over a period of two years for construction to be carried out.[^19]